tarwn/lessthandot-hugo/blogs/content/posts/2016-10-13-continuous-javascript-test-execution-with-wallabyjs.md

 First step, open Visual Studio Code and install the extension: ext install wallaby-vscode

-Wallaby has a really easy to follow &#8220;getting started&#8221; guide that I mostly ignored: <https://wallabyjs.com/docs/config/overview.html>
+Wallaby has a really easy to follow “getting started” guide that I mostly ignored: <https://wallabyjs.com/docs/config/overview.html>

-I didn&#8217;t pay a lot of attention, but jumped straight to pushing Ctrl+Shift+R, R after installing the extension.
-It prompted me to identify a config file (I created an empty &#8220;wallaby.js&#8221; file), then upset my firewall briefly by running node.js (which I allowed).
+I didn't pay a lot of attention, but jumped straight to pushing Ctrl+Shift+R, R after installing the extension.
+It prompted me to identify a config file (I created an empty “wallaby.js” file), then upset my firewall briefly by running node.js (which I allowed).

 I then created my wallaby.js configuration using a short example of using wallaby with RequireJS: [github.com/wallabyjs/wallaby-requirejs-sample][5]